nipu62/Machine-Learning/README.md

 # Machine-Learning
-This repository contains some of the common machine learning algorithm implementations i.e. KNN, Linear Regression, Perceptron and ANN
+This repository contains some of the common machine learning algorithm implementations i.e. KNN, Linear Regression, Perceptron and ANN.